Homemade Hot Tamales Recipe

 - In a blender add remaining 4 tomatoes; blend until smooth.
 Stir into mixing bowl with the tomato mixture.
 Set aside.

-Softened the dried corn husks
+Soften the dried corn husks

 - First, place the dried corn husks in a large bowl with hot water; let stand 1 hour or until softened.
 To keep the corn husks submerged in the water, place a heatproof plate over them.

 - Drain the corn husks well, and pat dry with a paper towel to remove excess water.